SpazioDati/azkaban-groovy-plugin/Readme.md

      If the `projectName` is not provided, the same project of the running flow will be used

 One of the main advantages of this job type is the ability to interact with Azkaban configuration.
 If used with caution, this can be very helpful.
+Eg. pay attention that if you execute a `System.exit(0)`, you are shutting down the Azkaban executor!

 #### Registering flow finish handler